Viewing administrative logs |

 Extensions

 Log to Splunk HTTP Event Collector.
 When checked, MFT Server sends administrative logging data to a Splunk HTTP Event Collector (HEC).
 To use this option you must have a Splunk HEC installation.
-This feature works in addition to existing administrative logging and the syslog service, if enabled (Manager Service > Logs > Syslog).
+This feature works in addition to existing administrative logging and the syslog service, if enabled (Settings > MANAGER SERVICE > Logs > Syslog).

 Host - The IP or hostname of the Splunk Enterprise or Splunk Cloud Platform server.